Biography of Red Skelton (July 18, 1913 – September 17, 1997)

 Red Skelton, America’s greatest clown (in my humble opinion) has passed away.
 The great comedian has, thankfully, left a large body of work behind in the form of The Red Skelton Show, movies, songs, radio shows, records, books, paintings, etc. At the bottom of this page you will find many Red Skelton resources.

 Richard “Red” Bernard Skelton was born in Vincennes, Indiana.
 His father, Joe, who died two months before his birth, was a former clown with the Hagenbeck & Wallace Circus.
 Before Red Skelton had turned sixteen, he had also clowned in this same show, and acted, sang, or did stand up comedy in medicine shows, minstrel shows, and on board a river showboat.
 Years later, Red Skelton wrote the poem “The Circus” in honor of his father.

-He was also a very generous man, and established the Red Skelton Foundation in Vincennes, Indiana, which cares for needy children.
+Red was also a very generous man.
+He established the Red Skelton Foundation in Vincennes, Indiana, which cares for needy children.
 Read a story of Red Skelton’s concern for a sick child for a story about Red, his son Richard who died of leukemia as a child, and how Red Skelton reached out to help another child.

-As part of Red Skelton’s Funny Faces video, Red Skelton had this to say about Freddy the Freeloader:
+As part of Red Skelton’s Funny Faces video, Red Skelton had this to say about Freddie the Freeloader:

 “I get asked all the time; Where did you get the idea for Freddie the Freeloader, and who is Freddie really?

 Well, I guess you might say that Freddie the Freeloader is a little bit of you, and a little bit of me, a little bit of all of us, you know.